 Don’t have the luxury of time?
 No problem.
 Focus on a particular Californian region and get to know it well.
-Our SoCal Road Trip is an eight-night, three-destination journey focussing on California’s sunniest spots.
+Our Southern California Self Drive is an eight-night, three-destination journey focusing on California’s sunniest spots.
 And our California Winelands Road Trip includes nights in both Napa and Sonoma, but you can increase time in these scenic hotspots and skip Santa Barbara and Los Angeles if you don’t have enough time to travel that far south.

 Plan an epic route — and stick to it